[New] Introducing Duplicator’s Sleek Redesign: New Look, Same Great Features

 Fortunately, Duplicator has both backup and restore functionality!

-To get your site back to normal, find the most recent Amazon S3 backup on the Packages page.
+To get your site back to normal, find the most recent Amazon S3 backup on the Backups page.
 Hit the Restore button next to it.

 In the pop-up, download the S3 backup.
 This will transfer your data from the cloud to your local server.